AdguardTeam/KnowledgeBase/docs/general/ad-filtering/how-ad-blocking-works.md

 `https://www.gog.com/game/spec_ops_the_line?pp=2863d7ae605104eeef364e3f164d3404e20f680c&gad_source=1` →
 `https://www.gog.com/game/spec_ops_the_line`

-Please note that *Modified* events you see in the Filtering log or Recent activity do not refer only to the cases when a request is modified, but also when:
+Please note that *modified* events you see in the Filtering log or Recent activity refer not only to the cases when a request is modified, but also when:

 - something on the page is changed (usually by cosmetic rules)
 - the response is modified